-In Restabal is Meson Despensa Del Valle.
+In Restabal is Bar Jovi /Meson Despensa Del Valle.
 You’ll see the sign on left hand side as you drive through Restabal.
 Park at the top and walk down off the road keeping to your left past the little coviran supermarket.
-They don´t have a terrace unfortunately, inside dining only, which is good in the winter and if it’s very hot (it has aircon).
+There’s an area of outdoor seating on the street in front.
 Phone: 958 793 531.
+NB: closed Tuesday.

 PINOS DEL VALLE

-If you decide to pop up into the hills then there are loads of small restuarants, cafes and bars in Lanjaron and Orgiva.
+If you decide to pop up into the hills then there are loads of small restuarants, cafes and bars in Lanjaron.

 Las Estrellas Mirador San Nicolas.
 Callejon Atarazana Vieja, 1, 19010 Granada.
 958 288 739.
 Beautiful views across to the Alhambra.